-The App Directory’s purpose is to connect Slack customers with new or existing services and tools they can use in Slack to make their working lives simpler, more pleasant, and more productive, and your app should meet these objectives.
+The App Directory’s purpose is to connect Slack customers with new or existing services and tools they can use in Slack to make their working lives simpler, more pleasant, and more productive.

 At a high level, the App Directory is not the right place for your app if it: